How to Document a 30-Year Legacy System to Save Millions

 Can offshore teams handle this level of documentation

 In my experience it depends on clear requirements and active oversight.
-Most don't deliver without strict guidance.
+Most offshore teams don't deliver good documentation without strict guidance.
+You must give them a detailed template and check their work every week.
+This adds time but saves money later.

 How long does a full documentation audit take

-A targeted audit for high-risk areas can take 2-4 weeks.
-A full system audit takes months.
+A targeted audit for high-risk areas can take 2 to 4 weeks.
+A full system audit takes 2 to 3 months.
+I always start with the parts that cause the most failures or cost the most money.
+This gives quick results.

 Is it worth investing in legacy documentation now